Luca Ekler

 Luca Ekler (born 28 October 1998) is a Hungarian Paralympic athlete who competes in the 100 metres, 200 metres and long jump events.
 She is a three-time European Champion and one-time World Champion.

+Personal life

 She is the sister of water polo players Bendegúz Ekler and Zsombor Ekler, who both play for the Hungarian national team and won a bronze medal at the 2018 Youth World Water Polo Championships.

 Ekler had a brain haemorrhage aged ten and has paralysis on the left side of her body.